cnorick/curse-of-strahd-notes/Session Notes/Session 7.md

 The party pass through the [[River Ivlis Crossroads (F)|River Ivlis Crossroads]] again, make their way across the bridge spanning the river at [[Tser Falls (H)|Tser Falls]], travel through the western [[Gates of Barovia (B)|Gates of Barovia]],

 ## The Windmill
 At around noon, after travelling along the ridgeline, [[Shalooti]] is the first to see the mountains open up to a valley below and a walled town near the shores of a great lake.
 And just off to her left, a branch in the road that leads to a [[Old Bonegrinder (O)|Windmill]].
+One that matches the description of the deed she picked up at [[Death House]].
 After some discussion and input from a tired [[Ireena Kolyana|Ireena]], the party decides to investigate.

 [[Shalooti]] hears whistling coming from inside, and [[Elora]] climbs a rope provided by [[Bardolf]] to peek in the second floor window.
 She sees inside a large millstone, and an old woman in an apron covered in flour and blood.
 She's whistling to herself as she sweeps up debris, stirring up a cloud of white dust.